smartcodinghub/smartcodinghub.github.io/_posts/2017-01-20-development-functional-programming-introduction.md

     /* We start a loop, with its counter */ for(int i = 0; i < max; i++)
     {
-        switch(pe)
+        /* We must say what Print way want */ switch(pe)
         {
             case PrintEnum.Console: